Skip to content

 • where the business travel cost exceeds the advisory fuel rates, or the vehicle is more efficient than the advisory fuel rates, you can use your own rates to reflect the circumstances; and

-• if an employer has paid mileage payments solely for business travel and the rates they have paid exceed the advisory rates, yet they are unable to demonstrate that the fuel cost per mile is higher, fuel benefit charge does not apply.
-In this instance, the excess is dealt with as taxable profit and as earning for the purposes of Class 1 National Insurance.
+• if an employer has paid mileage payments solely for business travel and the rates they have paid exceed the advisory rates, yet they are unable to demonstrate that the fuel cost per mile is higher, the fuel benefit charge does not apply.
+In this instance, the excess is treated as taxable profit and as earnings for the purposes of Class 1 National Insurance.

 Key Takeaways

-There are occasions where you may be required to pay expenses for your employees related to the work they carry out.
+There are occasions when you may be required to pay expenses for your employees related to their work.
 For example, your business might pay for fuel your employees use for work-related journeys.
 Employees may be entitled to claim tax relief on this, so it is crucial that, as an employer, you correctly pay expenses to allow them to benefit from this.
+The key is to ensure that you are up-to-date with the fuel rates in effect occasionally and that your policies are carefully drafted to reflect your internal processes and the law.

 Frequently Asked Questions